andreykobal/oasys-happy-tomoone-cat/README.md

 ## Key Features

-1. **AI NFT Avatar Creation**: Transform your beloved feline friend into a personalized TomoOne Cat AI NFT avatar using cutting-edge AI techniques.
+1. **AINFT Avatar Creation**: Transform your beloved feline friend into a personalized TomoOne Cat AINFT avatar using cutting-edge AI techniques.

 2. **Lifelike 3D Model**: Marvel at the realism of the TomoOne Cat's 3D model, brought to life by AI-driven rendering.